Cyber-Chronicles/ReadySetPhish/README.md

 #Once done, setup the custom Phishlet in Evilginx
 tmux attach-session -t EvilginxSession1
 #Make sure to create an A record for the subdomains used by the Phishlet
-#Confirm URL works and is logging creds, then Start the Campaign!
+#Confirm the URL works and is logging credentials, then Start the Campaign!
 	#Download GoPhish results → Dashboard → Review Campaign → Export CSV
-	#Export sessions from Evilginx with sessions and copy to a spreadsheet.
+	#Export session data from Evilginx and copy it to a spreadsheet.

-#To destroy run terraform destroy and then manually remove the DNS records.
+#To destroy, run terraform destroy and then manually remove the DNS records.
 ```

 ## Conclusion